QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 =============================

-We will discuss this in detail in :doc:`generic programming <../more_julia/generic_programming>`, but much of Julia's performance gains and generality of notation comes from its type system
+We will discuss this in detail in :doc:`generic programming <../more_julia/generic_programming>`, but much of Julia's performance gains and generality of notation comes from its type system.

 For example